svobodamichal/JetsTrees/README.md

 - `mc_neutral_fraction`: Fraction of neutral constituents in the jet
 - `deltaR`: Delta R between reconstructed and Monte Carlo jet

+## Tree merging
+- Output from jobs can be merged in `trees/` folder, all of the scripts select the newest job output and merge contents from production
+- To merge data, use `./merge_data_all.sh`
+- To merge all embedding into one file, use `./merge_embedding_all.sh`
+- To separately merge p_T^hat bins, use `./merge_pThatbins.sh`
+- To merge different job output, use `./merge_data_all.sh ../data/submit/2025-11-28`, similarly for embedding
+- Merged file will be generated in this folder

 ## Analysis
 `analysis/` contains the analysis of the produced trees like filling histograms, unfolding, drawing

 ### Histogram filling
+- Some of the QA histograms can be created by using `histograms/` folder
+- Execute `make_hists.C` using `./run_hists.sh`

+### Efficiencies

 ### Unfolding
 The unfolding is performed using the [`RooUnfold`](https://gitlab.cern.ch/RooUnfold/RooUnfold) package.
 The unfolding procedure - `analysis/unfolding/`